JeffersonLab/clara-docs/source/installation.rst

     > ./install-claracre-clas

-.. note:: Here are step by step instructions how to download and run the installer on OSX
+.. note:: Here are step by step instructions how to download and run the installer for CLARA-CLAS on OSX

 #.
-Ctrl_Click on the above link.
+Ctrl_Click on the above presented link.
 #. cd *work-dir*
 #. cp ~/Downloads/install-claracre-clas.txt install-claracre-clas
 #. chmod a+x install-claracre-clas